 You could use fabric held up with hook and loop tape.

 I have been consideringthe same thing...and was thinking of using small spring tension rods.
 Two per window, and either buying "door panels" or making curtains out of sheer fabric - with a rod pocket at both ends.
-The spring rods wont damage the surrounding framework, and can be removed at any time.

 I took apiece of 2inch thick styrofoam insulation and cut it to the size of the skylight.
 Covered the sides with duct tape, and it slips in perfect.
 I used the white kind so it still lets in some light.